bensontrent/stripe-apps-community-examples/README.md

 - **[Stripe CLI](https://docs.stripe.com/stripe-cli)** 1.43+ with two plugins:
   - Windows: `scoop install stripe` · macOS: `brew install stripe/stripe-cli/stripe` · or `npm install -g @stripe/cli`
   - `stripe plugin install apps` — runs and uploads the Stripe App
-  - `stripe plugin install projects` — provisions Supabase + Vercel and syncs credentials
+  - `stripe plugin install projects` — provisions Vercel (and optionally Supabase) and syncs credentials
   - Then `stripe login`
+- **[Supabase account](https://supabase.com)** — free tier works; the setup wizard creates the project with you if you don't have one, or can have Stripe Projects provision a fresh one

-No Supabase or Vercel sign-up needed: Stripe Projects creates both accounts for you (free tiers) and bills any upgrades through Stripe.
+- No Vercel sign-up needed: Stripe Projects creates the account and project for you (free tier) and bills any upgrades through Stripe

 ## Quick start